 Manufacturers are interested in pushing product out the door for as little money as possible as long at it passes government regulations and these regulations aren't very strict.

-So why should you buy one of our organic crib mattresses?
-Is an organic crib mattress necessary?
+So why should you buy a natural crib mattress?
+Is a healthy crib mattress necessary?
 You be the judge.

 Here are just a few of the unhealthy components found in your standard crib mattress.

-TOP 5 REASONS TO GET AN ORGANIC CRIB MATTRESS
+TOP 5 REASONS TO GET A NATURAL CRIB MATTRESS

 1) Brominated Fire Retardants

 These fire retardant materials are cause for concern wherever children may come in contact with them.
 This applies to sofas and any other soft furniture where they may be present, as well as crib mattresses.

 Countries in Europe have banned them entirely.
 PBDE's get stored in the human body with every exposure, making them bioaccumulative.